 The number one cause of car wrecks is human error.
-Distracted, drunk, drowsy, and inexperienced drivers are unfortunately common throughout Georgia, as are incompetent and aggressive drivers.
+Distracted, texting, drunk, drowsy, and inexperienced drivers are unfortunately common throughout Georgia, as are incompetent and aggressive drivers.
 Mistakes behind the wheel can be deadly.
 If another driver causes your accident through an act of negligence or recklessness, he or she will be the party responsible for paying your damages.
 Georgia is a “fault” car insurance state, meaning you must determine who is at fault for your wreck before you can seek recovery.

 Other common causes of car accidents include:

-To find out if you have grounds for a civil claim after suffering injuries in a car accident, contact a Gwinnett County injury lawyer at Dermer Appel Ruder.
+To find out if you have grounds for a civil claim after suffering injuries in a car accident, contact a Georgia injury lawyer at Dermer Appel Ruder.
 You might be able to hold a part manufacturer, the city, or a third party accountable for your car crash.
 Negligent driving should not go unpunished.

 Immediately after a car crash:

-Then, call today at (404) 892-8884 to talk to a Gwinnett County car accident lawyer at Dermer Appel Ruder and receive the legal advice you need.
+Then, call today at (404) 892-8884 to talk to a Georgia car accident lawyer at Dermer Appel Ruder and receive the legal advice you need.
 We’ll walk you through the rest of the steps toward financial compensation, taking over insurance claim negotiations, and doing everything in our power to successfully resolve your case.
 We can protect your legal rights and deliver a positive outcome for you and your family.